Quick Stats

 Overview

 Founded in 1980, Horizons Foundation is the world's first community foundation of, by, and for LGBTQ people.
-With total assets exceeding $67 million, Horizons awarded $7.6 million in grants to LGBTQ nonprofits in 2023, supporting 776 organizations through 1,380 grants.
+With total assets exceeding $67 million, Horizons awarded $7.6 million in grants to LGBTQ non-profits in 2023, supporting 776 organisations through 1,380 grants.
 Under President Roger Doughty's leadership since 2002, the foundation has dramatically expanded its grantmaking capacity and assets.
 Horizons operates with a participatory grantmaking model where community experts deeply inform funding decisions.
-The foundation received a Four-Star rating from Charity Navigator in 2023, demonstrating excellence in financial management and program delivery.
-Horizons' strategic focus centers on doubling annual community grantmaking while prioritizing six populations with the greatest needs: transgender people, LGBTQ people of color, bisexual people, LGBTQ youth, LGBTQ elders, and LGBTQ refugees and asylees.
+The foundation received a Four-Star rating from Charity Navigator in 2023, demonstrating excellence in financial management and programme delivery.
+Horizons' strategic focus centres on doubling annual community grantmaking while prioritising six populations with the greatest needs: transgender people, LGBTQ people of colour, bisexual people, LGBTQ youth, LGBTQ elders, and LGBTQ refugees and asylees.

 Funding Priorities